fortinet-fortisoar/solution-pack-phishing-email-response/README.md

 - **Spoofing** - by checking sender and reply-to address
 - **Suspicious terms** - terms like bitcoin, free money, or free membership

-Moreover, you can manually upload emails in `.eml` or `.msg` format for investigation and enrichment of indicators.
+Moreover, you can manually upload emails in `.eml` or `.msg` format to investigate and enrich extracted indicators.

-Following is a demonstration video on how to use Phishing Email Response solution pack:
+Following is a demonstration video on how to use the Phishing Email Response solution pack:

 [![](./docs/res/phishing-email-response-thumbnail.png)](https://www.youtube.com/watch?v=Ch6yTGiES7I)
 **Video: Using Phishing Response Solution Pack**